Get insider access

 Sony WH-CH720N Wireless

 The Sony WH-1000XM5 Wireless are the brand's flagship wireless headphones, while the Sony WH-CH720N Wireless are mid-tier.
 Overall, the WH-1000XM5 Wireless are better built, use a mix of touch controls and buttons, include the higher quality LDAC codec, and offer superior noise cancelling.
-The WH-CH720N Wireless weigh less, and they share a lot of the same app features like surround sound and graphic EQ.
-However, their build quality is more plasticky, their ANC isn't nearly as effective, and their sound delivery is less consistent between wears.
+The WH-CH720N Wireless weigh less and share many of the same app features like virtual surround and a graphic EQ.
+However, their build is more plasticky, their ANC isn't nearly as effective.

 Sony WF-1000XM4 Truly Wireless

-The Sony WF-1000XM4 Truly Wireless and the Sony WH-1000XM5 Wireless are this manufacturer's top-of-the-line ANC headphones.
+The Sony WF-1000XM4 Truly Wireless and the Sony WH-1000XM5 Wireless are part of Sony's top-of-the-line ANC headphones.
 If you're looking for the best noise isolation performance available or prefer an over-ear fit, the WH-1000XM5 have an ANC system that can block out more background noise.
 Their mic also offers a better overall performance.
 That said, the WF-1000XM4 are still worth checking out if you like an in-ear fit.
-They're better built, have a more stable in-ear fit, and are a lot more portable, making them a solid choice for sports.
+They're better built, have a more stable fit, and are a lot more portable, making them a solid choice for sports.

 Bose 700 Headphones Wireless

 The Bose 700 Headphones Wireless and the Sony WH-1000XM5 Wireless are both great noise cancelling headphones.
-The Bose are better built, are more comfortable, and have a sound that's closer to our target curve, which some users may prefer.
-However, the Sony are able to block out more background noise.
-They also have a longer continuous battery life, support LDAC, which is great if you like to listen to hi-res audio, and have 360 Reality Audio, a feature that creates a more immersive sound.
-You need to subscribe to services that support this feature, though.
+The Bose are better built and are more comfortable.
+However, the Sony block out more background noise.
+They also have a longer continuous battery life, support LDAC—which is great if you like to listen to hi-res audio—and have 360 Reality Audio, a feature that creates a more immersive sound.
+However, you need to subscribe to services like Amazon Music Ultimate for virtual soundstage functionality.

-For most people, the Sony WH-100XM5 Wireless are better than the Dyson OnTrac Wireless.
-The Sony are lightweight and less prone to inconsistencies across different people.
-Their ANC and isolation do a better job of blocking out noise, and their controls are intuitive.
-The app offers more control over their sound profile and supports virtual surround sound, and they can be used wired or wirelessly.
-That said, the metal build of the Dyson are well-built, and their ear pads feel more cushioned.
-If you dislike touch controls, the Dyson relies on a joystick for most functions except for listening modes.
+For most people, the Sony WH-100XM5 Wireless are better than the Dyson OnTrac.
+The Sony headphones are lightweight and their ANC does a better job of blocking noise.
+The app offers more control over their sound profile and supports virtual surround sound, and you can use them wired or wirelessly.
+That said, the metal components of the Dyson are well-machined, and their ear pads feel more cushioned.
+If you dislike touch controls, the Dyson relies on a physical joystick for most functions except for listening modes.
 Their battery life outlasts the Sony, as well.

 Dyson Zone Wireless

 The Sony WH-1000XM5 Wireless are a better deal than the Dyson Zone Wireless.
-They have a better noise isolation performance, have more customization features via their companion app, and support multi-device pairing so you can stay connected to your smartphone and PC simultaneously.
+They have a better noise isolation performance, more customization features via their companion app, and support multi-device pairing so you can stay connected to your smartphone and PC simultaneously.
 You can even use them wired.
-However, the Dyson have an air purifying visor, are more comfortable, and have a more neutral sound, which some users may prefer.
+However, the Dyson have an air-purifying visor and are more comfortable.

 Video